digo4/Introduction-to-Python/README.md

 4. **Rich Standard Library:**
 Python comes with a comprehensive standard library that includes modules for various tasks, such as file I/O, regular expressions, networking, and more.
 This reduces the need for external dependencies.
 5. **Object-Oriented:**
-Python supports object-oriented programming, encapsulating data and behavior into objects.
+Python supports object-oriented programming (OOP), encapsulating data and behavior into objects.
 It allows for the creation and manipulation of classes and objects.
 Example:

 ```{python}